 This is how it happens: 1) Your leader gives you a signal, 2) you leverage the brilliance of your properly calibrated frame (for an instructional video on frame see this blog), to feel exactly where your leader wants you to go, and 3) you go there, using almost entirely your own energy, and not your leader’s.

 Responsiveness comes from being a good enough listener that you can read even the slightest signal, whether it’s a tap on the shoulder or a fingertip moving along your spine.
 Now when you get that signal it doesn’t mean you run away with it and do whatever you want.
 You respond with the least amount of energy possible.
 I could talk for several thousand words about how to calibrate that amount of energy.
-(In fact, I do so in this post.)
+(In fact, I do so in this also very long and technical post.)
 But it stands well enough now to know that responsive followers listen to and attune themselves to their leaders in a potent way that leads to a supremely well-communicated dance.

 The article I linked to above, at the grapevine, here, has a few paragraphs describing what it’s like to dance with a light follow, if you’d like to read more.